vertyco/perftracker/README.md

 ## Installation

-You can install PerfTracker using pip, the Python package installer.
-Run the following command in your terminal:
+To install PerfTracker using pip, Run the following command in your terminal:

 ```bash
 pip install perftracker